Materials from District 31

 A healthy builds in a steady stream of new members.
 Maybe your club numbers are low, giving you a special interest in drawing in new life to the club?

 District 31 is offering outreach material to support your efforts.

 Toastmasters International has a Membership Building Kit (Item#1160) that includes some key resources.
 We have enhanced that basic kit with more of the three fold flyers and several styles of the full page promotional flyers.
-The tools for printing labels or for printing directly on these flyers are at Printing Templates.
+The tools for printing labels or for printing directly on these flyers are listed on the Club Templates page.

 Use branded flyers and customize them for your club!

 Find them on the Toastmasters website.